Rahamat725/event-management/src/assets/questions_and_answers.md

 #### Answer: ?
 B

-<i>Write your explanation here</i>
-here we are not passing any argument and parameter name has no value that's why answer will be option B.
+<i>here we are not passing any argument and parameter name has no value that's why answer will be option B.</i>

 </p>
 </details>